 Anniversary Sales!
 We will of course be having special in store sales for our Anniversary!
 Curious what they are?!
 You’ll have to come to find out!
 Trust us, they are worth it!

-Whether you’re looking for the perfect bottle to enjoy after work or to impress your Thanksgiving holiday guests, your wine guide for the fall season is here.
+Whether you’re looking for the perfect fall wine to enjoy after work or to impress your Thanksgiving holiday guests, your wine guide for the fall season is here.
 Take an in-depth look at our top choices for this fall, starting at the top left of the guide and traveling right.
 (Don’t worry about printing this out, we have copies at the front of the store to take with you while you shop!)

 Steltzner Napa Valley Claret